PacketAnglers/atd-avd-l2ls-campus/README.md

 ## Network Ports and 802.1x Port Profiles

-So far, the above example has shown how to build and deploy configurations using AVD.
  In a Campus environment, we typically configure a range of ports within a leaf switch to have the same charactestics (vlan, mode, portfast, NAC, etc...).
-AVD provides a way to define a **Port Profile** and then apply to a range of ports across multiple switches.
-For example, suppose we wish to configure port range Ethernet7-48 on leafs s1-leaf1 and s1-leaf2 with the following configuration.
-Documentation for this feature can be found [here](https://avd.sh/en/devel/roles/eos_designs/doc/connected-endpoints.html#network-ports_1).
+AVD provides a way to define a **Port Profile** and then apply it to a range of ports on multiple switches.

+ For example, to configure port range Ethernet7-48 on s1-leaf1 and s1-leaf2 with the following configuration we need to update the data model.

 ``` bash
 interface EthernetX